UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_filezilla.md

 There are multiple ways to [transfer data to/from Bianca](../cluster_guides/transfer_bianca.md).

 Here, we show how to transfer files using a graphical tool called [FileZilla](filezilla.md).
+See [the UPPMAX page on 'FileZilla'](filezilla.md) on how to install FileZilla.

 ## Procedure